lilyminium/psiresp/docs/source/index.rst

 Welcome to PsiRESP's documentation!
 =========================================================

+PsiRESP is a package for calculating atomic partial charges from restrained and unrestrained electrostatic potential fits using Psi4.
+It is highly flexible, configurable, easy to use, and totally written in Python.
-This is a package for using Psi4 to calculate RESP charges.
-PsiRESP supports multi-molecule, multi-conformer, and multi-orientation fits.
-It offers methods for automated conformer generation using RDKit, and automated orientation generation using rigid-body reorientation.
+It supports fitting to multiple orientations and conformers, as well as both intra-molecular and inter-molecular charge constraints for multi-molecule fits.
+As fitting to multiple conformers and orientations is recommended for best results, PsiRESP furthermore has methods for automated conformer generation using RDKit, and automated orientation generation around heavy atoms.

+For ease of use, PsiRESP offers pre-configured classes that correspond with existing popular tools such as the RESP ESP Charge Derive (R.E.D.) tools and the Automated Topology Builder.

 .. toctree::
    :maxdepth: 2